KawaMood/waystones/README.md

 <details>
 <summary>List public waystones first in the waystones GUI</summary>

 If enabled, public waystones will be listed first in waystones GUI.
-By default, public waystones come after discovered and private waystones.
+By default, public waystones display after discovered and private waystones.
 You can **enable**, **disable** or **get** the current state of the setting using these following commands respectively:

 ```
 /function pk_waystones:settings/list_public_waystones_first/true